xin-huang/sstar/docs/index.md

 	pip install sstar

-Users can also `conda` to create an virtual environment and install `sstar` with this [conda-env.yaml](https://github.com/xin-huang/sstar/blob/main/examples/snakepipe/conda-env.yaml).
+Users can also use `conda` to create a virtual environment and install `sstar` with this [conda-env.yaml](https://github.com/xin-huang/sstar/blob/main/examples/snakepipe/conda-env.yaml).
 To install `conda`, please follow the [instruction](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
 Then users can use the following commands:

 	conda env create -f conda-env.yaml
 	conda activate sstar